 - Hasn’t been well-trained

-Likewise, parrots value their bonds and take any break of trust very seriously.
-Your pet may stop being affectionate if:
+Parrots value their bonds and take any break of trust seriously.
+Your parrot may stop being affectionate if you’ve:

-- You haven’t been feeding it a balanced diet
+- Not been feeding it a balanced diet

-- You gave it a small cage and won’t let it out often
+- Given it a small cage and don’t let it out often

-This will reduce how cuddly the parrot is willing to be around you.
+This will reduce how warm and affectionate a parrot will be around you.

-Parrots are very choosy.
-If you share the responsibility of caring for the parrot with a family member or roommate, the parrot may choose a favorite.
-It will be more willing to cuddle with this person over anyone else.
-If that person isn’t you, then it may not seem as affectionate as you hoped.
+If you share the responsibility of caring for the parrot, it may choose a favorite person.
+The parrot will be more willing to cuddle with this person over anyone else.
+If that person isn’t you, it won’t be as affectionate.

-There can also be benign reasons for your parrot’s refusal to cuddle.
-For example, you may be wearing strong perfume or deodorant that the parrot dislikes.
-If you move too quickly while the parrot sits on your shoulder, it may be startled or too alert to relax and cuddle.
-It may even be feeling under the weather, and in no mood to snuggle.
+You may be wearing strong perfume/aftershave that the parrot dislikes.
+Also, if you move too quickly while the parrot sits on your shoulder, it may be too alert to relax and cuddle.

-It’s possible that your parrot just isn’t the cuddly type.
-No matter its species, it may not be in your pet’s personality to snuggle up for love.
-If this is the case, you can attempt to strengthen your bond with the parrot and see if it warms up.
-If not, that may simply be in your parrot’s nature.
-Instead, learn how to share affection with the parrot in other ways, such as through hand feeding or games.
+Your parrot may not be the cuddly type.
+Regardless of its species, it may not be in your parrot’s personality to snuggle up for love.
+If this is the case, you should strengthen your bond with the parrot to see if it warms up to you.
+If not, learn how to share affection with the parrot in other ways, such as through hand feeding or playing games.